hashicorp/nomad/website/source/guides/integrations/consul-connect/index.html.md

  - Only the Docker, exec, and raw exec drivers support network namespaces and Connect.
  - Variable interpolation for group services and checks are not yet supported.
+ - Consul Connect and network namespaces are only supported on Linux.

 [count-dashboard]: /assets/images/count-dashboard.png